Credit card debt lawsuit defense Lawyers

 Typically, five years from the charge off date.
 If you make a payment the 5 years starts over.

 Who is Florida Litigators and What do we do?

 Florida Litigators is a local, independent, experienced Team of professionals serving our Florida communities since 2013.
-With our extended experience, across multiple disciplines and fields of expertise, we fight for our clients to recover benefits and build satisfaction and peace of mind out of legal and claim disputes.
+With our extended experience, across multiple disciplines and fields, we fight for our clients to recover benefits and build satisfaction and peace of mind out of legal and claim disputes.

 We work with you starting with a free consulation and represent our clients on a Contingency Fee basis.
 This simply means that we only make money when we make money for you.
 No hidden fees or recurring costs come out of your pocket.
 Period.